PostHog/meta/requests-for-comments/2023-10-31-feature-flag-environments.md

 <img width="1068" alt="Screenshot 2023-10-31 at 09 53 08" src="https://github.com/PostHog/posthog/assets/22996112/432abf9a-b8cc-4d46-a6e6-a5e5ab586b7e">

+_Note that the original [RFC](https://github.com/PostHog/product-internal/blob/main/requests-for-comments/2022-12-08-feature-flag-environments.md#user-feedback) also mentions the ability to `move` a flag to another project.
+I believe we don't need to implement this explicitely.
+To achieve this, users can simply copy the flag to another environment, and immediately delete the flag in the current environment._

 ### Nice to have

-It would be useful for users to have an overview of projects that use the current flag - otherwise, they would have to switch projects to check for this.
-We can add this overview to the vacant space below the "Insights that use this feature flag" list.
+It would be useful for users to have an overview of projects that use the current flag - otherwise, they would have to switch projects to check whether a flag exists in a particular environment.
+We can add an overview to the vacant space below the "Insights that use this feature flag" list.

 <img width="1166" alt="Screenshot 2023-10-31 at 09 53 21" src="https://github.com/PostHog/posthog/assets/22996112/86df3710-60c5-48e0-b1f7-7ab27b1fd80e">